Communication

 Weekly Classroom Update with Shout-Outs for Students

-3. Regular class newsletters allow parents & caregivers to support their children in all the right ways.
+3. Regular class newsletters allow families to support their children in all the right ways.

 Section of a Weekly Class Update with Info About Schoolwork